eigenbooks/bayes-missing-manual/_sources/math-prereq.md

 There are some good books dedicated to the art/science of making rough order of magnitude estimates [^books].
 For our purposes however you only need to learn how to bound your estimates and decompose the problem.

-[^books]: Some good books on making ROM esitimates include: [Guesstimation: Solving the World's Problems on the Back of a Cocktail Napkin](https://www.amazon.com/Guesstimation-Solving-Worlds-Problems-Cocktail/dp/0691129495), [Guesstimation 2.0: Solving Today's Problems on the Back of a Napkin](https://www.amazon.com/Guesstimation-2-0-Solving-Todays-Problems/dp/069115080X), [How Much Is that Cure in the Window?: Simple Math Solutions for Complicated Problems in Biology, Medicine, and Healthcare](https://www.amazon.com/How-Much-that-Cure-Window-ebook/dp/B089LWNY5K), [How Many Licks?: Or, How to Estimate Damn Near Anything](https://www.amazon.com/How-Many-Licks-Estimate-Anything/dp/0762435607)
+[^books]: Some good books on making ROM estimates include: [Guesstimation: Solving the World's Problems on the Back of a Cocktail Napkin](https://www.amazon.com/Guesstimation-Solving-Worlds-Problems-Cocktail/dp/0691129495), [Guesstimation 2.0: Solving Today's Problems on the Back of a Napkin](https://www.amazon.com/Guesstimation-2-0-Solving-Todays-Problems/dp/069115080X), [How Much Is that Cure in the Window?: Simple Math Solutions for Complicated Problems in Biology, Medicine, and Healthcare](https://www.amazon.com/How-Much-that-Cure-Window-ebook/dp/B089LWNY5K), [How Many Licks?: Or, How to Estimate Damn Near Anything](https://www.amazon.com/How-Many-Licks-Estimate-Anything/dp/0762435607)

 To use this method first break the problem down into smaller pieces.
-Don't go straight for the answer, break it up into small more manegable estimates.
-Then ask yourself what order if magnitude for your estimate would be ridiculously high, and what would be ridiculously low.
+Don't go straight for the answer, break it up into small more manageable estimates.
+Then ask yourself what order of magnitude for your estimate would be ridiculously high, and what would be ridiculously low.
 Finally pick a number in between your bounds.

 [The next section](piano-tuners) is an example of a question that your average person would just hold up their hands and shrug, but can be solved with an order of magnitude estimate.
 Using Google or any form of external reference is considered cheating when making an order of magnitude estimate, mostly because order of magnitude estimates need to be made quickly while on your feet with just mental math.